Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 ON THIS PAGE

 Lauderdale is serviced with a mix of combined sanitary and storm lines, as well as separated sanitary and storm lines.
 In a combined system, both sanitary flows (i.e. from private service connections) and stormwater flows (i.e. from street catch basins) flow together in the same pipe.
 There is no stormwater management facility in the neighbourhood, and the current overland (or surface drainage system) is not sufficient.
-There are several areas in this neighbourhood at lower elevation where water pools, which puts the Lauderdale community at risk of flooding during intense rainfall events.
+There are several areas in this neighbourhood at lower elevation where water pools, which puts the Lauderdale community at risk of flooding during intense storms.

 To reduce the flood risk, EPCOR will be constructing a dry pond in the Grand Trunk Off-Leash Dog Park and installing/upgrading various storm infrastructure throughout the Lauderdale neighbourhood.